Asus and EKWB Launch Single-Slot Ampere GPUs With Pre-Installed Waterblocks

 Asus has banded together with EKWB to release custom GeForce RTX 30-series (Ampere) graphics cards that would leverage the latter's waterblocks.
 The new graphics cards are ready to be integrated into custom liquid cooling systems right out of the box.

 There is no denying that Ampere is a hot beast.
-With the GeForce RTX 3090 rated with a mind-blowing 350W TDP (thermal design power) and the GeForce RTX 3080 for 320W, many custom models are resorting to thick coolers that can take up to almost three PCI slots.
+With the GeForce RTX 3090 rated with a mind-blowing 350W TDP (thermal design power) and the GeForce RTX 3080 for 320W, many custom models resort to thick coolers that can take up to almost three PCI slots.
 The Asus-EKWB connection will bring single-slot Ampere offerings to the market.
-The only catch is that they are tailored towards enthusiasts who are planning to put Ampere under water.
-A pre-installed waterblock saves consumers the hassle of going through the process of swapping the factory cooler with the waterblock.
+The only catch is that they are tailored towards enthusiasts who are planning to put Ampere underwater.
+A pre-installed waterblock saves consumers the hassle of going through swapping the factory cooler with the waterblock.

-The Asus EKWB GeForce RTX 3090, RTX 3080 and RTX 3070 come equipped with a full-cover waterblock that cools the GPU, memory and VRM.
-The waterblock adheres to EKWB's Classic design, and features Asus branding.
+The Asus EKWB GeForce RTX 3090, RTX 3080, and RTX 3070 come equipped with a full-cover waterblock that cools the GPU, memory, and VRM.
+The waterblock adheres to EKWB's Classic design and features Asus branding.
 There's addressable D-RGB Aura Sync lighting that adds some bling to the graphics card.
 The base is fabricated with CNC-machined electrolytic copper that boasts a nickel-plated finish, while the top is made of acrylic.

 Asu EKWB GeForce RTX 30 Series Specifications